ericsoft123/web_scraping/README.md

 ## Note:

-* Please copy .env content inside .env.example and rename it .env or let me know if i can send it you if you do not have it
+* Please copy .env content inside .env.example and rename it .env or let me know if i can send it to you if you do not have it

 ## Prerequisites